adopt a highway programs

 - Once the applicant receives the official copies they must then contact the Adopt-a-Highway Coordinator to set up the Initial Safety Briefing including the delivery of supplies (i.e. safety vests, safety glasses, trash bags, gloves, T-shirts and fold up signs).
 Required attendees for the safety briefing are all supervising personnel that will be involved in the project.

 - Permanent roadways signs recognizing you or your organization's efforts will be fabricated and installed on each end of the adopted roadway segment(s). *Request for signs to be fabricated and installed cannot be made until the forms from the permit packet are received and safety briefing is completed.

 - Once Steps 1 - 4 have been completed, your group is now ready to schedule their first clean up. *One week notice is required to arrange for collection scheduling.
-Reminder your group is required to pick up litter along your adopted roadway segment(s) a minimum of four times a year, but MCDOT encourages and supports your group cleaning beyond this requirement.
+Reminder your group is required to pick up litter along your adopted roadway segment(s) a minimum of two (2) times a year, but MCDOT encourages and supports your group cleaning beyond this requirement.